 When is ice safe?
 There is no for-certain absolute answer.
 Really, ice should never be considered safe.
-Though there are some ice thickness safety guidelines to follow (listed below).
+Though there are some safety guidelines to follow for safe ice thickness (listed below).

 You can’t judge the strength of ice just by its appearance, age, thickness, temperature, or whether or not the ice is covered with snow.